← Back to 史記

 1

 Wu Zixu was a man from Chu, named Yuan.
 Yuan's father was named Wu She.
 Yuan's elder brother was named Wu Shang.
 His ancestor was named Wu Ju, who served King Zhuang of Chu with upright remonstration and gained prominence.
-Therefore his descendants were famous in Chu.
+His descendants therefore became famous in Chu.

 2